ropensci/roweb3/content/blog/2022-08-26-ropensci-news-digest-august-2022/index.md

 * [New Package yfR](/blog/2022/07/26/package-yfr) by Marcelo S. Perlin.
 A simple tutorial for package yfR.{{< figure src="manystocks-1.png" alt="Free stock price data with yfR" width="400" >}}

-* [Working with Qualtrics Data - Part 1: Importing Data](/blog/2022/08/02/working-with-qualtrics-data-importing) by Jeffrey Stevens.
-This post summarizes how to use the qualtRics package to import Qualtrics data.